All teaching in polar law is conducted in English

 How to apply?

 Programmes in Polar Law are open for applications every other year through our online application portal.
+The next round of applications will be in Spring 2025 for a Fall 2025 start.
+The application deadline for all Polar law applications is 1st April 2025.

 Please note that applicants who are not from the EEA require a study permit from the Directorate of Immigration and keep in mind the time necessary to gather the necessary documentation as well as the Directorate’s estimated processing times.
 The University of Akureyri is not responsible for any decisions or delays at the Directorate.
 Applicants who are not EEA nationals are required to pay a 50 Euro processing fee.
 The fee is non-refundable.